Tawas Point Light: History

 The tower is 70 ft tall including the base, with a diameter at base of 16 ft and a diameter at parapet of 9 ft 6 in It is constructed of a brick outer wall, and an inner wall: 24 inches/8 inches thick, respectively.
 There is an air space between walls of 24 in.
 The tower has in place a Fourth Order Fresnel lens (/freɪˈnɛl/).
 The light can be seen for 16 mi, and has a lens focal plane 70 ft above Lake Huron's average water level.
 The Keeper’s House is 43 ft long and 26 ft wide.

-It is currently being remodeled by the Michigan Department of Natural Resources, with the assistance and contributions of the Friends of Tawas Point State Park.
-The downstairs eventually will become a museum for the lighthouse and the upstairs becoming a mini-cabin available for rent by the public.
-The house is itself available for one and two week stays (for a fee, and with an agreement to act as a trained volunteer).
+In the 2000s, the house was remodeled by the Michigan Department of Natural Resources, with the assistance and contributions of the Friends of Tawas Point State Park.
+The downstairs was transformed into a museum for the lighthouse and the upstairs a living quarters for volunteers to rent for one and two week stays.
 Volunteer keepers will stay for up to two weeks.

 Because of its popularity, picturesque form and location, it is often the subject of photographs, and even of needlepoint illustrations.

 The Tawas lifesaving station has recently been saved and renovation continues.

 The Fresnel lens is still operative, being one of Only 70 such lenses that remain operational in the United States, sixteen of which are use on the Great Lakes of which eight are in Michigan.

 In October 2015, the Coast Guard announced that it would remove the Fresnel lens and replace it with a modern optic beacon.
 But after public comments, the lens remains in place.

 Current events

-An enlarged replica called the "Tri-Centennial Light of Detroit" is modeled after the Tawas Point Light, was built at Tri-Centennial State Park.
+A scaled-down replica called the "Tri-Centennial Light of Detroit" is modeled after the Tawas Point Light, was built at William G. Milliken State Park.
 The lighthouse is 63 feet tall, and marks the harbor entrance.
 "The new safety light tower is believed to be the first conical brick structure of this type built in Michigan since 1892 and serves as a tribute to Michigan's Great Lakes maritime history."

-New information from the Michigan Department of Natural Resources has confirmed the private sale of the Tawas Point Light in early March, 2013.
-Sold for an undisclosed amount, renovations by the state of Michigan will continue to proceed.